4-AcO-DMT: International

 4-AcO-DMT is not scheduled under any international drug schedules, including the United Nations 1971 Convention on Psychotropic Substances, making it a potentially more accessible alternative to psilocybin for research.

 Australia

 4-AcO-DMT can be considered an analog of psilocin making it a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Canada

+4-AcO-DMT is not a controlled substance in Canada as of 2025.

 Czech Republic

-4-AcO-DMT is prohibited in Czech republic except strictly limited research and therapeutical purposes.
+4-AcO-DMT is prohibited in Czech Republic except strictly limited research and therapeutical purposes.

 Germany

-4-AcO-DMT is banned according to the BtMG since it's an ester of psilocin.
+4-AcO-DMT is banned in Germany.

 Israel

-4-AcO-DMT is technically illegal in Israel as of being a derivative of DMT.
+4-AcO-DMT is illegal in Israel as it is an ester of a prohibited substance.